 Money Market Funds (MMFs) are funds, where money received from investors is invested in short-term debt securities with the primary aim of preserving capital whilst generating a steady stream of income.
 MMFs are actively managed by fund managers, who typically select low-risk, high credit quality and liquid securities.
-Such securities usually also have a short maturity period of 90 days or less, which further minimises credit and liquidity risks.
+MMF can be classified according to the maturity of the underlying securities and according to the intended behaviour of their Net Asset Value (NAV).
+The NAV represents the net value of the fund i.e. the fund's assets minus its liabilities.